thoughtspot/thoughtspot.github.io/_data-integrate/reference/simba-settings.md

 You can set these properties on Windows by using the [ODBC Administrator]({{
 site.baseurl }}/data-integrate/clients/install-odbc-windows.html#) client.
 For
-Linux, the properties are located in three files, depending on the property  type:
+Linux and Solaris, the properties are located in three files, depending on the property  type:

 |Property Type|Location|